-2020 autumn storm inspection PoC for Järvi-Suomen Energia in Finland
+Autumn 2020 Storm inspection PoC for Järvi-Suomen Energia, Finland

-2020 autumn storm inspection PoC for Järvi-Suomen Energia in Finland
+Autumn 2020 Storm inspection PoC for Järvi-Suomen Energia, Finland

 Background

-Hepta conducted a quick power line storm inspection with drones in September 2020 after strong autumn storm Aila.
-The works were conducted in Mikkeli, Finland for Järvi-Suomen Energia (JSE) and in Lahti area for Kymenlaakson Sähkö (KS).
+After the strong autumn storm Aila, Hepta conducted a quick power line storm inspection with drones in September 2020.
+The works were conducted in Mikkeli, Finland, for Järvi-Suomen Energia (JSE) and in the Lahti area for Kymenlaakson Sähkö (KS).

 Järvi-Suomen Energia (JSE) builds, maintains, and develops the electricity network of Finland’s unique lake district.
-As the local distribution system operator, JSE maintains an electricity grid of approximately 27 000 kilometers.
+JSE maintains an electricity grid of approximately 27,000 kilometers as the local distribution system operator.
 Kymenlaakson Sähkö (KS) is an energy group owned by 10 towns and municipalities.

 The weather was not very pleasant, with light rain and wind gusting up to 12-18 m/s in the region.
-In total Hepta team flew 5 km of lines.
-On 3 separate lines, we discovered 1 possible tree which may have caused the blackout.
-2 small birch trees lying on the ground, and another line that had 1 tree on conductors.
+In total, the Hepta team flew 5 km of lines.
+On 3 separate lines, we discovered 1 possible tree that may have caused the blackout, 2 small birch trees lying on the ground, and another line with 1 tree on conductors.

 Day One of Power Line Storm Inspection

-This was the first time to provide storm inspection as a service proof of concept (PoC) to JSE while KS has been Hepta’s customer for 1.5 years.
-In addition to the usual equipment, Hepta team member Ryan Saar was operating drone DJI Matrice M210.
+This was the first time we provided storm inspection as a service proof of concept (PoC) to JSE while KS has been Hepta’s customer for 1.5 years.
+In addition to the usual equipment, Hepta team member Ryan Saar operated a drone, DJI Matrice M210.
 Ryan commented:

-“For me, it is routine to use new, slightly upgraded versions of drones and I prefer to know the equipment so I could use it with my eyes closed.
-On the first day, just before the storm peak, we gathered with the client’s team in the morning at 10:00 to discuss what input and how I will give with the drones.
-Also, what are the capabilities for drones in storm inspection, and what are the next actions in the future.
+“For me, it is routine to use new, slightly upgraded versions of drones, and I prefer to know the equipment so I could use it with my eyes closed.
+On the first day, just before the storm peak, we gathered with the client’s team in the morning at 10:00 to discuss what input I would give with the drones.
+Also, what are the capabilities of drones in storm inspection, and what are the next actions?
 We were still waiting for the storm winds to fall the trees to start the line inspection.
-At 11:00 we gathered for weather prognosis for upcoming hours and the wind was strong.
-At 13:00 (1 pm) we headed to the object to start the work.
+At 11:00, we gathered for a weather prognosis for the upcoming hours, and the wind was strong.
+We headed to the object at 13:00 (1 pm) to start the work.

-During the day we had a dilemma to choose between two options – to use M210 or Mavic 2 drone.
+During the day, we had a dilemma between two options – to use the M210 or Mavic 2 drone.
 The M210 is more storm- and weatherproof and has a powerful camera.
-Mavic 2 is ten times cheaper but it is not meant to be flown in rain and storm.
+Mavic 2 is ten times cheaper, but it is not meant to be flown in rain and storm.

-The first pick was Mavic 2 and it performed fine in the winds around 12m/s.
-We found a couple of trees which had fallen through the line but were not suspended on the line.
+The first pick was Mavic 2, and it performed fine in the winds around 12m/s.
+We found a couple of trees that had fallen through the line but were not suspended on the line.

 powerline storm inspection